 /cast Explosive shot

-Simple macros I use to have maximum uptime on my glove tinker
+Simple macros I use to have maximum uptime on my glove tinker and rapid fire.

 /cast Serpent Sting

 Pretty straightforward, if im serpent stinging something I generally want my pet to target it also, I take this macro off for anything with many adds I need to multidot so my pet has as much time doing damage as possible and not changing targets.

 /cast [mod:ctrl] Aspect of the Cheetah